 - We have a mailing list if you ever want to reach both us: [email protected]

 - We try really hard sometimes to be different, but it usually doesn't work.
 We like all the same things - Steven Universe, musicals, Studio Ghibli, Pixar, Disney, talking to fellow fangirls hyper-excitedly about all these things, being sentimental (read: keeping too much stuff), making art stuff, making art stuff together, and finishing each other’s sentences (read: talking over each other).
 Reactions to our unconventional way of talking together have ranged from confusion to awe to tears from a 4 year old who was convinced we were aliens.

 - We are going to be blogging as a duo.
 We’re doing this because we'd already been twin blogging (as we like to call it) for all of high school so it just felt right to apply to be bloggers together.
-And even though not all of our classes, activates, and experiences are exactly the same (well, a lot of them are lol), our lives intersect so much that a twin blog felt more authentic to us.
+And even though not all of our classes, activities, and experiences are exactly the same (well, a lot of them are lol), our lives intersect so much that a twin blog felt more authentic to us.
 You can expect a lot of posts where we use the word "we" excessively and refer to our names in the third person awkwardly to differentiate between us when needed.